As of August 17, 2020:

 - CONNECT: Student communication will happen via email and social media.
 Students, please check your email frequently as well as social media for news and resources.

-- CAMPUSES CLOSED TO STUDENTS, PUBLIC.
-Though some employees may be returning to their offices, all College campuses remain physically closed to students and to the public.
+- CAMPUSES CLOSED TO THE PUBLIC.
+All College campuses remain physically closed to the public.

 - STUDENT SERVICES.
-Student Services staff are available via email, chat, and all social media platforms during out normal business hours (8 am-5:30 pm, M-Th, 8-11:30 pm Friday).
-They can also be reached by email at email@example.com or accessing the NEW live chat option on any of the following websites: tcl.edu/admissions; www.tcl.edu/registration; www.tcl.edu/student-records
+Student Services staff are available via email, chat, and all social media platforms during out normal business hours (8 a.m.-5:30 p.m., M-Th, 8-11:30 a.m.
+Friday).
+They can also be reached by email at firstname.lastname@example.org or accessing the NEW live chat option on any of the following websites: tcl.edu/admissions; www.tcl.edu/registration; www.tcl.edu/student-records

-- LIBRARY and TUTORING.
-The TCL Library and Tutoring Center are available.
-Tutors will be online beginning April 1.
+- TUTORING.
+The Tutoring Center is available online.
 Links: https://www.tcl.edu/library/ and https://www.tcl.edu/student-services/tutoring/

 - ONLINE TIPS.
 During the following weeks the College will host a number of forums and activities online.
 Students, watch social media and your email for notices.